jflamy/owlcms4/docs/2210DefineAgeGroupsAndCategories.md

 The age groups and categories are fully customizable.

-## Default Age Groups and Categories
+## Default Open Age Groups and Categories

-In order to keep things simple for club or regional meets, by default there are two divisions active:  one for men and one for women.
+In order to keep things simple for club or regional meets, by default there are two "open" divisions active:  one for men and one for women.
 These divisions cover all ages and all bodyweight categories.

 ## IWF Competitions